rbaxim/MOP/README.md

 - Use the public session to reduce strain on the server.

+> [!TIP]
-> [!TIP] *Would you rather spawn 100 processes for 100 clients or spawn 1 process and every client connects to it*
+> *Would you rather spawn 100 processes for 100 clients or spawn 1 process and every client connects to it*:
->
 > The public process helps reduce server load by allowing multiple clients to share a single backend process instead of spawning one process per client.
->
 > To disable it.
 See the argument table below

 - **Windows Echo Issues**: The winpty module for Python does not provide a easy way to disable echoing in terminals (Mirroring stdin to stdout)